Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Methods

 \subsection{Factor graphs and the problem formulation}

-The latent variable, $\Theta$, denotes a high-dimensional random variable consisting of all robot pose variables ($x$) and landmark location variables ($l$). {\it Our goal is to estimate the posterior distribution of $\Theta$ after considering all measurements}, i.e. $\PosteriorDensity$.
-Typical SLAM problems can elegantly work with this posterior density through factor graphs \cite{dellaert17factor}, graphical models comprised of factors and variables.
-We present an example factor graph SLAM representation in \cref{fig: factor graph}a.

-A factor $f_i$ represents a likelihood function over one or more variables.
-In general we write $\Theta_i$ to indicate the one or more variables related to factor $f_i$.
-We write the likelihood functions as $f_i(\Theta_i) = p(z_i|\Theta_i)$ in the case of measurements $z_i$ and as $f_i(\Theta_i) = p(\Theta_i)$ in the case of prior distributions not related to measurements.
+We use the latent variable $\Theta$ to denote all robot poses ($X$) and landmark locations ($L$).
+Let $z$ be all measurements. {\it We aim to infer the posterior distribution of $\Theta$ given all measurements}, i.e. $\PosteriorDensity$.
+The posterior distribution can be represented by a factor graph, as seen in \cref{fig: factor graph}a.
+A factor $f_i$ represents a likelihood function over one or more variables which are denoted by $\Theta_i$.
+We write the likelihood functions as $f_i(\Theta_i) = p(z_i|\Theta_i)$ in the case of measurements $z_i$ and as $f_i(\Theta_i) = p(\Theta_i)$ in the case of prior distributions.
 The joint posterior then relates to our factors as follows, with $m$ total factors in the graph:

-For intuition, in \cref{fig: factor graph}a, with robot poses $\{x_0, x_1, x_2\}$ and landmark positions $\{l_0, l_1\}$, the factors $\{f_2,f_4,f_6\}$ represent landmark observations, the factors $\{f_3,f_5\}$ represent odometry measurements, and the factor $\{f_1\}$ represents the prior on the robot's starting position.